stockchandu/Reactjs-Drag-Drop/README.md

-# React.js Drag and Drop
+# Kanban board
-Complete solution about React Drag and drop features
+Complete solution about kanbaord board , where user can create task , move task and update task

 # Requirements
   - User can create a new task